-2270 Faith and Worship 3 hrs.
-(3, 0)
+2270 Faith and Worship

 Understanding Christian worship through consideration of its biblical and historical backgrounds and through observation of its current practice.
-Experience in planning and conducting worship in a variety of settings, PREREQUISITE: BIBL 2000 or BIBL 2010 and 2020.
+Experience in planning and conducting worship in a variety of settings.
+PREREQUISITE: BIBL 2000.

 2520 Introduction to Mission